Dot distribution map: One-to-one (point feature)

-A one-to-one dot map displays the a large number of point symbols representing the locations individual occurrences of a phenomenon.
+A one-to-one dot map displays a large number of point symbols representing the locations individual occurrences of a phenomenon.
 Many kinds of maps display geographic features as point symbols, such as cities; this category only applies to those that show a large number of instances, each portrayed anonymously (e.g. not labeled), so that attention is focused on the overall distribution rather than on individuals.
 For many years, this approach has been a core part of the field of crime mapping, in addition to its original use in epidemiology.
 It has become especially popular in the recent era of big data, such as mapping millions of geotagged social media posts or cell phone locations, although these maps have raised concerns over privacy.

 Various terms for this technique have been proposed to distinguish it from the other approach, such as nominal point map, point feature map, and pin map.
 Another suggestion is to use the term dot distribution map exclusively for this type (with dot density reserved for the other type), although this does not clarify the confusion, since both maps aim to show distribution and density.